p0k0/smart.architecture/README.md

 # smart.architecture

-example of simple flexible architecture
+This repository is aimed to show some variant of common and flexible architecture